 Climate therapy often results in total improvement of the skin; however, as with the other treatments, psoriasis will reappear at one time or another.

 Experimental treatment.
-Leech therapy.
+Leech therapy for Psoriasis.

 Extensive research is being conducted in the field of psoriasis, and new treatments are being tested.